Marlborough Information Clinics

 EQC covers the land that the house sits on, as well as land within eight metres of the house.
 Land within 60 metres of the house that is part of, or supports the main access to the house from the boundary is also covered.

-If you receive a cash settlement to make repairs to your home either from EQC or your insurance company, you will find useful information in the fact sheet called Information for people receiving insurance payments for repairs.
+If you receive a cash settlement to make repairs to your home either from EQC or your insurance company, you will find useful information in our Factsheet on Information for people receiving insurance payments for repairs (PDF).

 If your house is so badly damaged you cannot stay in it, your private insurer is the best person to talk to.
 It’s a good idea to read your policy to find out what you may be entitled to.

-- Our Guide to temporary accommodation [PDF] lists key things to be aware of, if you need another place to stay
+See our Guide to temporary accommodation (PDF) lists key things to be aware of, if you need another place to stay.